yokola95/pytorch-tensorfm/README.md

 4. Copy train.csv/validation.csv/test.csv splitted datasets to be under pytorch-fm/data/test-datasets/<dataset>/
 (dataset is either criteo or avazu or movielens)
-Then, open a python shell by running just: python command from the ephemeral shell.
+Then, open a python shell by running just: "python" command from the shell.

 5. Check that you have enough space (at least 5G available) after all these steps in your local environment, e.g., by: df -h /home/default/your_location